 Back to Blog

-FCA Proposes Changes to MAR and SFTR
+FCA proposes changes to MAR and SFTR

-Written by Charlie Gearon
+Written by Marsha Parker

 .

-FCA Proposes Changes to MAR and SFTR
+FCA proposes changes to MAR and SFTR

 The Financial Conduct Authority (FCA) has today announced that they are proposing changes to a number of regulatory standards, including reporting on securities financial transactions (SFTR) and market abuse (MAR) among others.